R3dBeard/qmlbook/CONTRIBUTING.md

 ## Chapter Contribution

 You might feel adventures and are willing to contribute a full chapter.
 Your name will then be placed on the chapter for your reference.
-For this crate a new chaprer folder (e.g. ch99) and write your content using [Sphinx](http://sphinx-doc.org) markup.
+For this crate a new chapter folder (e.g. ch99) and write your content using [Sphinx](http://sphinx-doc.org) markup.
 We will then place the chapter into the chapter queue and when it's ready we will sort it into the table of contents.

 ## Translations

-So you speak something else then english.
+So if you speak something other than english.
 Great!
 Feel free to translate the book into your language.
 For this clone the repository and then later create a pull request that we can sort this in.
 Before you start you should contact us on gitter to make sure there is no overlap.

 Note: The infrastructure is not yet there, but soon we should be ready for translations.